 Dividend Equivalent Rights.
 A dividend equivalent right represents the right to receive cash dividends that are or would be payable with respect to shares of Company common stock underlying the equity-based award.
 A dividend equivalent right may be granted by the Committee in connection with the grant of any equity-based or equity-related award under the Plan with respect to the shares of Company common stock covered by the award.
 Dividend equivalent rights may also be granted on a free-standing basis in the sole discretion of the Committee.
-Free-standing dividend equivalent rights entitle the holder to receive a cash payment equal in value to the dividends paid with respect to a specified number of shares of Company common stock.
-Upon payment of a dividend on shares of Company common stock, the participant holding a dividend equivalent right with respect to an equity-based award shall receive an amount of cash equal to the amount of the cash dividend paid per share of stock, multiplied by the number of shares of our stock underlying the related equity award.
+Free-standing dividend equivalent rights equivalent rights equivalent rights equivalent right equivalent right award.
+Dividend equivalent right company common stock, the participant holding a dividend equivalent right with respect to a specified number of shares of Company common stock.
+Upon payment of a dividend on shares of Company common stock, the participant holding a dividend equivalent right with respect to a specified number of shares of our stock underlying the related equity award.
 Dividend equivalent rights will be forfeited at the same time as a related award granted under the Plan is forfeited for any reason.